ibdgc/ibdgc.org/content/grc/rutgers/_index.md

 Major goals are to recruit African American patients and controls for an NIDDK repository, assess and identify susceptibility genes for IBD in the African American population and work on other gene discovery in conjunction with the NIDDK IBD Genetics Consortium

+#### Specific Aims

-**Specific Aim 1:**  Expand the African American (AA) IBD study population for gene mapping
+**Aim 1:**  Expand the African American (AA) IBD study population for gene mapping

-**Specific Aim 2:**  Further identify disease variants for AA IBD by various methods including WGS for low frequency alleles, sex-specific analyses, admixture mapping, sex-based analyses, and novel association discovery by incorporating gene expression data and pathway analyses
+**Aim 2:**  Further identify disease variants for AA IBD by various methods including WGS for low frequency alleles, sex-specific analyses, admixture mapping, sex-based analyses, and novel association discovery by incorporating gene expression data and pathway analyses

-**Specific Aim 3:** examine gene expression in colonic epithelium from African Americans to identify differentially expressed genes and eQTLs relevant to ulcerative colitis in African Americans.
+**Aim 3:** examine gene expression in colonic epithelium from African Americans to identify differentially expressed genes and eQTLs relevant to ulcerative colitis in African Americans.

-**Specific Aim 4:** determine if differences in open chromatin explains genetic loci with differential IBD genetic association by ethnic ancestry between whites, East Asians and AA’s.
+**Aim 4:** determine if differences in open chromatin explains genetic loci with differential IBD genetic association by ethnic ancestry between whites, East Asians and AA’s.

 #### Administrative Supplement